 I never did like the massive wave of retrospectives that many other weblogs, news sources, television programs and Internet web sites like to run.
-In that vein, there will be no “best of 2018” — or worst of 2018, for that matter — by me here at The Gate; although I do refer back to pertinent articles throughout the rest of the year.
+In that vein, no “best of 2019” — or worst of 2019, for that matter — will be posted by me here at The Gate; although I do refer back to pertinent articles throughout the rest of the year…

 I never really understood the purpose of such retrospectives, as to me they are similar to those television programs which usually have at least one episode per year where an episode is introduced and treated like it is “new”; but instead contains mostly clippings of previously-viewed episodes in an attempt — usually a poor one at that — to loosely tie together a story.
 They are called clip shows.